noorwachid/gularen/spec.md

 # Comment
-Any character after tilde won’t be parsed until newline or end of document.
+Any character after tilde won’t be parsed until newline or the end of document.

 ```gr
 Now you see me. ~ Now you dont.